-Your designated advisors are Prof. Jennifer Cosio and Christie Jimenez.
+Your designated advisors are Dr. Jennifer Cosio and Christie Jimenez.
 You can schedule an appointment with them via the EAB Navigate system at my.SDSU.edu.
 All social work students new to the major or new to SDSU should attend a new student orientation held every July and August.
-This will help you avoid taking the wrong social work classes or classes out of sequence.
+This will help you avoid taking the wrong classes or social work classes out of sequence, and prevent delays in graduation.